yf-dev/open-dccon-selector/README.md

 In the extension configuration, enter the URL of your Dccon chat data in the Dccon URL field and click the 'Submit' button.
 (Example - https://rishubil.github.io/jsassist-open-dccon/static/dccon_list.json)

-Now you can use the Open Dccon Selector during the broadcast.
+Now You can go to the "Extensions" section of the Twitch dashboard and activate the Open Dccon Selector.

 For more detailed settings, see [configuration document](/CONFIG.md).